Galladite27/ONScripter-EN/Build.md

 ### mingw64 (x86-64)

+> NOTE: Ensure you open an MSYS2 MINGW64 prompt to run these commands

 Install the toolchain and all of the required packages:
 ```bash
 pacman -S mingw-w64-x86-64-SDL mingw-w64-x86-64-SDL_ttf mingw-w64-x86-64-SDL_mixer mingw-w64-x86-64-SDL_image mingw-w64-x86-64-bzip2 mingw-w64-x86-64-libogg mingw-w64-x86-64-libvorbis mingw-w64-x86-64-freetype mingw-w64-x86-64-smpeg mingw-w64-x86-64-iconv mingw-w64-x86-64-zlib mingw-w64-x86-64-toolchain mingw-w64-x86-64-autotools autotools make
 ```
+> NOTE: Installing these is only needed the first time you set up this environment.

 And then while inside of the ONScripter-EN directory you cloned earlier: